-It costs much more to build a transmission line underground than to build the same line overhead.
-According to one recent study, it costs 13.5 times more.
+It costs significantly more to build a transmission line underground than to build the same line overhead.
 Underground lines also have higher maintenance costs.
 Because our costs are passed along to customers, TEP avoids unnecessary expenditures to help keep our rates as affordable as possible.

 Why would it cost more to build and maintain underground transmission lines?

 The higher construction cost typically reflects civil engineering expenses, right-of-way acquisition, additional labor and materials such as conduit, insulated wire and pull-boxes that are not required for overhead projects.
 Transmission lines conduct energy flows at higher amperages than distribution cables, generating far more excess heat that must be managed to avoid overloads.
 This requires the use of higher-cost conductors and other insulating infrastructure.
 Maintenance also costs more and takes more time, and requires specialized training for utility workers as well as police, firefighters and others who might respond to an incident involving a high-voltage underground transmission line.